RonenGupta/SoftwareEngineeringFR_10SE/PROJECT_DEVELOPMENT.md

 GUI()

 ```
 - Explanation: A very long and lethargic commit, I did much research on how to fetch an APOD on a specific date, inside the GUI.
 This worked through the fact that I used numerous new modules (io, pillow, requests) to process the APOD image.
-I did this through getting the input of the date from the user as a parameter (which I added in the module), along with the get_apod function, and then initialising it with the requests module to retrieve the url with an HTTP request as well as checking if it was successful or not with the function response.raise_for_status(), then from the Pillow library to open the image for the binary data and following using a conversion technique utilised in Tkinter to make the processed image into a PhotoImage, a very long process but worthwhile due to the tolerance of good image quality, and then outputting it with the line image_label_view_config(image=photo), updating the wdiget in the GUI to display the new image.
+I did this through getting the input of the date from the user as a parameter (which I added in the module), along with the get_apod function, and then initialising it with the requests module to retrieve the url with an HTTP request as well as checking if it was successful or not with the function response.raise_for_status(), then from the Pillow library to open the image for the binary data and following using a conversion technique utilised in Tkinter to make the processed image into a PhotoImage, a very long process but worthwhile due to the tolerance of good image quality, and then outputting it with the line image_label_view_config(image=photo), updating the widget in the GUI to display the new image.
 I also stored this image in a photo_ref variable for further use in the future such as saving it, which was one of my development plans.
 I did the same for the daily APOD without getting the date parameter from the user, and included some error handling as well.

 ### 6. Sixth Commit - Explanation Labels (Errors Present)